 Padding is a quick and dirty method.
 It provides reserves, but let’s look at a better way to estimate reserves.

 The ABC Project Team completed a Work Breakdown Structure (WBS) and performed a bottom-up estimate.
 The team estimated the project will require 188 days.
-The team also identified 30 risks in the qualitative risk analysis.
+The team also identified 30 risks through qualitative risk analysis.
 Of the 30 risks, the team identified six risks that had the greatest potential for affecting the schedule.

 The team rated these six risks quantitatively as follows: